Appointment of Head of Roehampton Law School

 Whitelands College, established in 1841 by the Church of England, is the home of the School of Life and Health Sciences and the School of Psychology.

-Digby Stuart College, founded by the Society of the Sacred Heart, a Roman Catholic religious congregation, in 1874, is the home of the School of Humanities and Social Sciences.
+Digby Stuart College, founded by the Society of the Sacred Heart, a Roman Catholic religious congregation, in 1874, is the home of the School of Arts, Humanities and Social Sciences, and the Sustainable Engineering and Technical Education Centre.

-Froebel College was established in 1892.
-The College takes its name from Friedrich Froebel, the German educational pioneer and is the home of the School of Education.
+Froebel College has secular foundations and was established in 1892.
+The College takes its name from Friedrich Froebel, the German educational pioneer and is the home of the School of Education and the School of Continuing Education.

 The values of social progress inspire the educational missions of all our four colleges.
 These values, in turn, inform the academic life of Roehampton, including our teaching, research and engagement with communities and organisations locally, nationally and internationally.